Call Our Travel Experts

 • The construction of The Grand Palace started in the 18th century.

-• The Grand Palace was originally made of wood.
+• The Grand Palace was initially made of wood.

 • The inner court of the palace was like a small city.